Actual Cost of Work Performed (ACWP)

-A process where instead of pouring all work into one final deliverable (as in the Waterfall method), work is instead done in a series of smaller stages to keep the project moving forward.
+A process where instead of pouring resources into one final deliverable (as in the Waterfall method), work is done in a series of smaller stages to keep the project moving.

 Measurable indicators of where your project stands, determined before project work begins.
 Did we hit 10,000 page views today?
-Make 50 sales calls this week?
-Have we doubled revenue ?
+Can we make 50 sales calls this week?
+Have we doubled revenue?
 It’s helpful to use KPIs to navigate the project path and, if needed, get back on course.

-Also known as “lean manufacturing” or “lean production,” this PM methodology focuses on streamlining and cutting out waste.
-The goal is to do more with less: i.e., deliver value to the customer using less manpower, money, and time.
+Also known as “lean manufacturing” or “lean production,” this PM methodology focuses on streamlining and cutting waste.
+The goal is to do more with less and deliver value to the customer using less manpower, money, and time.

-Combining the minimalist approach of Lean (“no waste!”) and the quality improvement goals of Six Sigma (“zero defects!”), Lean Six Sigma focuses on eliminating waste and defects so that projects are more efficient, cost effective, and answer customers’ needs.
+Combining the minimalist approach of Lean (“no waste!”) and the quality improvement goals of Six Sigma (“zero defects!”), Lean Six Sigma focuses on eliminating waste and defects so that projects are more efficient, cost-effective, and reflective of customers’ needs.

-The act of marshaling people and resources in order to accomplish a set of objectives.
+The act of marshaling people and resources to accomplish a set of objectives.

 A continuing education unit.
-To maintain certification as a Project Management Professional (PMP), you will need ongoing professional development, which is measured in PDUs.
+To maintain certification as a Project Management Professional (PMP), you will need ongoing professional development measured in PDUs.

-A statistical tool used to visualize a project’s schedule, sequence of tasks, and even the critical path of tasks that must be completed on time in order for the project to meet its deadline.
-Developed by the US Navy in the 1950s, the private sector had its own version called Critical Path Method (CPM).
+A statistical tool for visualizing a project’s schedule and the sequence or critical path of tasks that must be completed on time for the project to meet its deadline.
+Developed by the US Navy in the 1950s, the private sector had its own version called critical path method (CPM).

 A PM methodology for managing projects characterized by a product-based planning approach.
 Especially popular with the UK government, it gives teams greater control of resources and the ability to manage risk effectively.

 A project management methodology that aims to complete projects while reducing a company’s negative environmental and social impact.
-Quite literally: green project management.
+It is, quite literally, green project management.

-A PM methodology that aligns all project objectives with a company’s stated mission and corporate values.
+A PM methodology that aligns project objectives with a company’s stated mission and corporate values.

-The act of managing all aspects of a project, from team to tasks to tools.
+The act of managing all aspects of a project, from teams to tasks to tools.

-Overseen by the Project Management Institute, this book collects a set of standard terminology and guidelines for project management.
+Overseen by the Project Management Institute, this book collects the standard terminology and guidelines for project management.